Using Grounded Theory in Your Research

 Using Grounded Theory in Your Research: Concepts and Application Intensive

-This 2-day intensive provides you with an overview of the methods of grounded theory research within the context of its origins, history, and philosophical foundations.
-Grounded theory is one of the most frequently used qualitative research methodologies in the health and social sciences.
+This two-day intensive provides you with an overview of the basics of grounded theory research within the context of its origins, history, and philosophical foundations.
+Grounded theory is one of the most common qualitative research methodologies in the health and social sciences.

 Registration